 Re-read your notes you took in class.
 Re-write them as if you had to explain the same concept to a much younger person with no physics training.
 Re-write them without physics-specific, or complicated vocabulary.

 If there’s anything you can’t re-phrase in to simple language highlight it – you’ve just ID’d a concept that has some holes you need to plug.

 To Become a Band 6 Year 11 Physics Kinematics Student:

 Locate as many practice questions on vectors and equations as you can.
 Use the web and Youtube to guide you.
 Stay a week ahead of your class and use class-time as a revision session with a teacher.

 Perform experiments yourself to obtain primary data and use others’ secondary data to generate a pen-paper graph of your own.
 Generate the other graphs from the first.
 Transfer over to excel and overlay graphs of the SUVAT equations.
 Practice comparing the theoretical and experimental and accounting for deviations using physics reasons.

-Use your notes as a device to ID knowledge-gaps.
+Use your notes as a device to identify knowledge-gaps.